 A professional is important to ensure you are taking the right form and dosage of particular nutrients that match your situation - not because of a textbook read-out.

-For more information, check out The Pill Problem by Ross Pelton, PhD (affiliate)
+For more information, check out The Pill Problem by Ross Pelton, PhD.

 What's a Good Multivitamin to Take?

-While choosing a multivitamin is a personal choice, my favorite multivitamin that my wife and I take is Nutrients 950 with Vitamin K by Pure Encapsulations (see link below).
+While choosing a multivitamin is a personal choice, my favorite multivitamin that my wife and I take is Nutrients 950 with Vitamin K by Pure Encapsulations.
+If you're looking for a good B-complex, we use Pure Genomics B-Complex also by Pure Encapsulations.

 It contains extra vitamin K, some vitamin D, active forms of b-vitamins, and NO iron which is best to take separately as it may cause constipation in sensitive individuals.